aiven/aiven-docs/docs/products/caching/concepts/overview.md

     using [Aiven Console](https://console.aiven.io/),
     [Aiven CLI](https://github.com/aiven/aiven-client), or
     [Terraform](/docs/tools/terraform) .
-    Features like scaling, forking, and upgrading your Redis-based cluster are simple and efficient.
+    Features like scaling, forking, and upgrading your Aiven for Caching cluster are simple and efficient.
 Compatible with open-source software, it integrates with your existing applications and facilitates cloud and regional migrations.
 -   **Backups and disaster recovery:** Automatic and configurable backups ensure data